Galway–Limerick hurling rivalry

 The Galway–Limerick rivalry is a hurling rivalry between Irish county teams Galway and Limerick, who first played each other in 1911.
 The fixture has been an irregular one due to both teams playing in separate provinces.
 Galway's home ground is Pearse Stadium and Limerick's home ground is the Gaelic Grounds, however, the majority of their championship meetings have been held at neutral venues, usually Croke Park.

 While Limerick have enjoyed sporadic periods of dominance going back to the early years of the championship, Galway enjoyed their own successful period during the 1980s.
 The two teams have won a combined total of eleven All-Ireland Senior Hurling Championship titles.

-As of 2018 Galway and Limerick have met twelve times in the hurling championship with Limerick recording seven victories to Galway's four.
+As of 2026, Galway and Limerick have met 16 times in the hurling championship with Limerick recording eleven victories to Galway's four.
 There has been one drawn game between the two teams.

 History

 1911: Inaugural clash

 The very first Galway-Limerick clash took place on 3 December 1911 in the All-Ireland semi-final.
 Galway were completely underprepared for the game, which Limerick won by 8-1 to 2-0.